godot-escoria/escoria-docs/advanced/faq.rst

 How do I add audio speech to my game?
 -------------------------------------

-Check `here for information on how to ad audio speech </getting_started/dialogs.html#recorded-speech>`_ to your game.
+Check `here for information on how to add audio speech </getting_started/dialogs.html#recorded-speech>`_ to your game.

 How do I translate my game into other languages?